joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 Add the following scopes:

-- `admin:gpg_key`
 - `read:packages`
 - `repo`
 - `workflow`

-Not sure if all of these are needed, but I've added them all just to be safe.

 Copy the PAT and save it somewhere safe.
 You will need it later.